gleicon/ebook_cto_field_guide/index.md

 Matrix reports and their decision are a thing — a head of product for the company may not be happy if they can't do portfolio management.
 A CTO may not be happy if they can't do tech visions and engineering.
 A lot of intra tribe decisions trickle out to the origin organisations.

 Cross tribe work is always painful.
-A local priority always takes over a distributed priority — "Hurr the CEO is the tribe master and can fix it etc" — remember what real tribes did in the past when they met: Killed each other, conquered territories based on not knowing each other language.
+A local priority always takes over a distributed priority — you will hear that "The CEO is the tribe master and can fix it etc" — remember what real tribes did in the past when they met: Killed each other, conquered territories based on not knowing each other language.
 Be mindful of names and behaviours.

 #### Can’t prioritise and execute cross business or engineering tasks